kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 # Deployments

-A Kosli deployment command is used to indicate an artifact is being deployed to a given runtime environment.
+The Kosli expect deployment command is used to indicate an artifact is about to be deployed to a given runtime environment.

 ## Deploying software to the server and reporting the deployment to Kosli